Using Command Line to Deploy a Mendix App to a Private Cloud Cluster

 • database/storage – ensure that these have the correct Database Plan and Storage Plan — they have to have the same names that you registered in the namespace

 • mendixRuntimeVersion – the full runtime version of the app.
-From Operator version 2.15.0 onwards, this field is not read (but needs to be specified).
+In Operator versions 2.15.0 and 2.15.1, this field is not read (but needs to be specified).
+From Operator version 2.16.0 onwards, this field does not need to be specified.

 • sourceURL – an HTTP or HTTPS URL specifying the location of the deployment package (this must be accessible from your cluster without any authentication; use expiring URLs for security).
 Alternatively, to deploy an existing app image built by the Mendix Operator, specify it using an oci-image:// schema.